-When you press the service button () briefly with the ignition switched on, the display will show how far the vehicle can be driven before the next service is due.
-This check can be carried out with the engine stopped or running up to speeds of 5 km/h.
-Before the first 500 km and after the ignition cycle, the kilometres and days before the service inspection are not displayed.
+When you press the service button 1 briefly with the ignition switched on, the display will show how far the vehicle can be driven before the next service is due.
+The query can be made with the engine switched off or in gear up to speeds of 5 km/h.
+Every time the ignition is switched on, the remaining distance is updated.
+However, the first time this will be after 500 km.